ancodia/synth-price-monitor/README.md

 Retailers don't tell you when prices drop.
 This system watches them for you — tracking UK synthesizer prices across multiple sites and alerting you the moment a deal appears, with the engineering to run reliably without babysitting.

-Most portfolio scrapers fetch a page, parse some HTML, and dump it to a CSV.
-This project demonstrates what separates a script from a production system.

 ---

 ## Engineering Decisions Worth Noting